trautlein/node-predict-it/README.md

 * **Group**: Each category also contains a number of markets, and is itself contained by a category.
 An example would be the *Electoral College*

 For more information about the PredictIt API please head to [their site](https://predictit.freshdesk.com/support/solutions/articles/12000001878-does-predictit-make-market-data-available-via-an-api-) to understand more - but take in mind that their documentation is sparse.
+I am not affiliated with [PredictIt.org](https://predictit.org).

 [1]: Their API was released on October 18th, 2016.